Distance-Modding/Custom-Cars/CONTRIBUTING.md

 3. Select the `Add File` dropdown and select `Upload Files`
 4. You will now be able add your custom car file to that folder.
 Once you're done select the green `Commit Changes` button
 5. Your car is added!
 One more thing.
 The folder will have a README.md that you can edit by selecting the pencil shaped button.
-6. Just add your credits with the format detailed ealier and select the green `Commit Changes` button.
+6. Just add your credits within the that file and select the green `Commit Changes` button. (if the crediting format is confusing to you just put your credits somewhere.
+One of us will fix the formatting later).

 Don't want to edit the repo directly yourself? (note that this is slower and you still need a github account)
 1. Go to the [Issues](https://github.com/Distance-Modding/Custom-Cars/issues) tab and select the New Issues button.